 Meet Fashion Designer Krista Gabriel.
 Hello everyone, I hope you are well.
-In today’s post, I would like you to meet fashion designer, Krista Gabriel.
+I would like you to meet fashion designer Krista Gabriel in today’s post.
 I was very excited when Krista responded to me regarding an interview request.
 While speaking to her, I realised we both have something in common.
 We both love fashion, and we are both first-time published Authors too.
-The only difference is she is ahead of me, and I was very interested to learn more about her.
+The only difference is that she is ahead of me, and I was very interested in learning more about her.

 Meet Fashion Designer Krista Gabriel

 Hello Krista, it is a pleasure to interview you.
 Tell me something important about yourself.

 I am from the twin island of Trinidad and Tobago.
 I was born and raised in Trinidad, San Fernando, to be exact.
 I am an ambivert, so my introverted side was okay with staying inside every day when the Pandemic occurred.
 Still, my extroverted side eventually missed the beaches, going to the movies and hanging with my friends.
 I am timid about public speaking, but I do what has to be done regarding things aligned with my purpose!
 I am passionate about giving voice to the pain that women experience, empowering them through fashion, no matter what level it is.

 What inspired you to start your fashion business?

 My experience with clothing is what inspired me.
 As the taller girl grew up, getting the right fit was always an issue.
 Also, in my eyes, all the clothing looked similar.
 It has always been a passion of mine, and my heart is to, with continued obedience to God, deliver the best authentic clothing to my clients and bring change to their lives through the experience.